d-morrison/IntroStatActivities/_book/03-A04-EDA-categorical.md

 * Mosaic plots

-To review these concepts, see Sections 2.1 and 2.2 in the textbook.
+To review these concepts, see Chapter 4 in the textbook.

 ### Graphing categorical variables